suhothayan/siddhi-3/README.md

  - Having
     - Supported for all type if queries
  - Stream handlers
-    - Supports multiple handlers in a row per stream
+    - Supports multiple handlers in a row per inputStream
     - By default shipped with  Filter and Window
     - Default implementations to windows are: Time window, Time Batch window, Length window
     - Supports Custom Stream handlers via the plugable architecture